6 min read

 The average city has less than three days of food stored at any time.
 Without power or transport, that supply vanishes almost immediately.

-The first week brings panic, then more violence.
+The first week would likely bring severe logistical strain and growing uncertainty.
 Police radios are dead.
 Fire departments run out of water pressure.

 The Real Timeline